| | | | |

 The last for good grip is the New Balance Minimus.
 The Minimus are closer to the feel of a traditional shoe because they have a little more cushioning overall, but the grip on them is very good.

-New Balance has a good reputation in the running shoe department and the grip on this pair performs very well in a host of scenarios as I’d expect them to.
-They also offer a wider selection of sizing options, so whether you have wider or narrower feet they have you covered.
+New Balance has a good reputation in the running shoe department and the grip on this pair performs very well in a host of scenarios as I’d expect them to, so whether you have wider or narrower feet they have you covered.

 Worst case scenario, there are actually sprays you can buy for the soles of your shoes and some people even put rubber tape on the soles of their shoes, these can be effective if the shoes you buy have a really bad grip on the wood of the platform or if the grip is worn out in certain areas, but obviously, it’s much better not to have to do that.